Stewart's Shops: Establishment (1945-1959, The first generation of Dakes)

 As the war ended in 1945, the brothers bought an ice cream production facility in Ballston Spa from Donald Stewart.
-Charles S. "Charlie" Dake, Charles V.'s son, newly discharged from the military and looking for something to do, decided to start selling Stewart's Ice Cream to the public fresh off the line in the factory store front.
+Charles S. "Charlie" Dake, Charles V.'s son, newly discharged from the military and looking for something to do, decided to start selling Stewart's Ice Cream to the public fresh off the line in the factory storefront.
 This is considered to be the first Stewart's Shop.

 Two others quickly followed, in Saratoga Springs and South Glens Falls.
-They were popular since ice cream and other sweet foods had been tightly rationed during the war.
+They were popular since ice cream and other sweet foods had been tightly rationed during World War II.
 In 1948 the company introduced the folding paper ice cream carton so customers could bring home fresh ice cream more cheaply.
-The more notable innovation of the year, however, came from Charlie Dake's wife Phyllis "Philly" Dake, who suggested allowing people to make their own sundaes from a choice of toppings, a practice which continues today and has been widely imitated.
+The new design also made it easier for people to purchase and store larger quantities of ice cream.
+The new design also shifted consumers' habits, encouraging them to take home their purchases rather than consuming them on the spot.
+However, the more notable innovation of the year came from Charlie Dake's wife Phyllis, often called "Philly" Dake, who suggested allowing people to make their own sundaes from a choice of toppings, a practice that would pass the test of time for generations to come.
 The company's Philly Vanilla ice cream was named in her honor.
+The new carton design, along with the rising demand for ice cream, resulted in increased sales of Stewart's products.

 Saratoga Dairy and Stewart's Ice Cream were formally incorporated with the state in 1950, and ice cream production was moved back to the Greenfield facility, which could handle the increased demand.
 By 1955 there were over 50 Stewart's Shops.

-1957 saw a regulatory battle between the companies and the U.S. Department of Agriculture for the right to sell the company's own milk in its own stores.
+1957 saw a regulatory battle between the companies and the New York State Department of Agriculture and Markets for the right to sell the company's own milk in its own stores.
 It was resolved in Stewart's favor, and as a result of this vertical integration, retail milk prices in the stores dropped by 25%.